K-PAX: Plot

-On July 27 as the hospital staff watches, the camera in prot's room cuts to static at the precise time prot said he would leave Earth.
-Powell finds Porter lying on the floor in his room, catatonic, prot having apparently left Porter's body for the light travel back to K-PAX.
-As Robert is being wheeled out of the room, the other patients do not recognize him as prot and say that prot has gone.
-In addition, one of the patients is missing: Bess, a woman who had remained mute since her home was destroyed in a fire and who had been among the patients who asked to go to K-PAX with prot.
-She is never found.
-The other patients believe that prot has taken her to K-PAX.
+On July 27, as the hospital staff watches, the camera in prot‘s room cuts to static at the precise time prot had said he would be departing Earth.
+A moment later, Powell finds Porter lying on the floor in his room, catatonic, prot having apparently left Porter's body for the light travel back to K-PAX.
+As Robert is being wheeled out of the room, none of the other patients recognizes him as prot, and claim that prot has left.
+In addition, one of the patients is missing: Bess, a woman mute since her home had been destroyed in a fire, and who had been among those patients who had asked prot to take them to K-PAX.
+She is never found again.
+Remaining patients believe prot had taken her to K-PAX.
 Powell continues to take care of the catatonic Porter and tells him about how the patients he helped have gone on to live normal lives again, but Robert does not respond.
 Powell is left with no absolute answer as to whether prot was in fact an alien entity or just a coping mechanism of the traumatized Porter, but seems far from convinced that Porter's behavior was a delusion.

 In a final voiceover, prot explains to Powell that the people of K-PAX have discovered that our universe will repeat its events again and again, so the mistakes we make will be repeated forever.
 Prot encourages Powell to make this time count, as it is the only chance we have.
 Inspired, Powell begins a new, better life by reconciling with his estranged son Michael.

 In a post-credit sequence, Powell watches the night sky before returning to his home.